 The World Health Organization definition of palliative care and palliative care for children can be found here.
 More detailed information on palliative care can be found in the EAPC White Paper on Standards and Norms for Hospice and Palliative Care

-The European Association for Palliative Care is a membership organisation dedicated to the promotion and development of palliative care throughout Europe
+The European Association for Palliative Care is a membership organisation dedicated to lobbying and advocating for the promotion and development of palliative care throughout Europe

 To influence, promote and advocate for the delivery of high quality palliative care across the life span by fostering and sharing palliative care education, research, policy and evidence-based practice.